google/flax/docs/guides/haiku_migration_guide.rst

       return y

-Notice how in Flax we pass ``None`` as the second argument to ``ScanBlock`` and ignore its second output, these represent the inputs/outputs per-step but they are ``None`` because in this case we don't have any.
+Notice how in Flax we pass ``None`` as the second argument to ``ScanBlock`` and ignore its second output.
+These represent the inputs/outputs per-step but they are ``None`` because in this case we don't have any.

 Initializing each model is the same as in previous examples.
 In this case,